NKS8/web-scraping-challenge/README.md

     * Button created
     * featured image is rendered and table are wrapped in the same row
     * list of images and titles below are wrapped in row and containers.
+ Web app is responsive and fucntion was created by BS.